vjkapur/anc-redistricting/README.md

 work to gain early understanding of the ANC/SMD-level redistricting of Ward 5 in the District of Columbia

 ## background
 The District of Columbia is split into eight wards.
-Each Ward is split into a variable number (4-7) of Advisory Neighborhood Commissions (ANCs), which are further split into a variable number ([2-12](https://twitter.com/ANCJonah/status/1444102088187908096?s=20)) of Single Member Districts (SMDs).
+Each Ward is split into a variable number (4-7) of Advisory Neighborhood Commissions (ANCs) lettered A up to G, which are further split into a variable number ([2-12](https://twitter.com/ANCJonah/status/1444102088187908096?s=20)) of Single Member Districts (SMDs).
+ANCs are identified by Ward and letter (e.g. 5D for the nominally fourth of Ward 5) and SMDs are identified by ANC and SMD number (e.g. 5D03 for the third SMD within ANC 5D).
 The boundaries of all of these subdivisions are subject to change in response to each US Census.

 Residents of SMDs elect ANC Commissioners who then serve within the SMD and on committee with the broader ANC.
 ANC Commissioner is a voluntary, unpaid, difficult, and important job.
 You can learn about it [here](https://anc.dc.gov/page/about-ancs) and [here](https://ggwash.org/view/43008/advisory-neighborhood-commissions-explained).
 Unfortunately, these positions often go vacant, or [worse](https://twitter.com/PritaPiekara/status/1445941469999730688?s=20).